Bad Breath (Halitosis)

 Food as Medicine for Healthy Gums and Fresh Breath

-- Fresh green smoothies: celery, parsley, spinach, watercress, fennel, beet tops, carrot, cucumber
+- Fresh green smoothies: celery, parsley, spinach, watercress, fennel, carrot, cucumber, lemon and lime

 - Drink a cup of water with the juice from a fresh lemon or lime upon rising.

-- Chlorophyll-rich herbs and foods: parsley, cilantro, basil and an abundance and assortment of leafy greens and non-starchy vegetables
+- Chlorophyll-rich herbs and foods: parsley, cilantro, basil and an abundance and assortment of leafy greens, plants and vegetables

 - Herbs: chew fennel, cardamom or anise seeds, which contain cineole, a potent antiseptic that destroys bacteria